-Upon admission to the graduate program, each student will be assigned a faculty advisor who is responsible for facilitating initial registration and serving as a resource person.
-The University requires that all students formally appoint a Supervisory Committee no later than the end of the first year or before completing 12 or more credits, in order to retain good standing in the Graduate School.
-Committee appointment forms are available on the departmental website.
-For students entering with a Master's Degree, the initial committee will consist of the Chair (typically the student's advisor), and two other members from the Department of Psychology.
-This committee will serve until the student is ready to appoint a Doctoral Supervisory Committee, which must be appointed no later than the end of the student's second year in the program (the requirements for a Doctoral Supervisory Committee are described in Section III.C)
+For students entering with a Master's Degree, the initial supervisory committee will consist of the Chair (typically the student's advisor), and two other members from the Department of Psychology.
+This committee will serve until the student is ready to appoint a Doctoral Supervisory Committee, which must be appointed no later than the end of the student's second year in the program (the requirements for a Doctoral Supervisory Committee are described in Section III.C above)

 Students entering with a Master's Degree from an accredited institution continue their graduate studies in the Department of Psychology under one of the two scenarios described below.
+All students who enter with a Master's Degree must be given the opportunity to submit materials and find out their status (a or b) within 1 year of entering the graduate program.

-All students who enter with a a) The Master's Degree is fully accepted by the Supervisory Committee and the student proceeds directly to the Ph.D., completing any remaining required coursework, the qualifying examination and the dissertation.
+a) The Master's Degree is fully accepted by the Supervisory Committee and the student proceeds directly to the Ph.D., completing any remaining required coursework, the qualifying examination and the dissertation.